pugjs/pug-en/src/api/migration-v2.md

 a(href='before' + link + 'after')
 ```

-We removed support for interpolation in attributes since it was unnecessarily complex in implementation and tended to delay users learning that they can just use any JavaScript value in place of attributes.
+We removed support for interpolation in attributes since the implementation was unnecessarily complex, and the feature tended to discourage users from learning that they can just use any JavaScript value in place of attributes.
 Check our [attribute documentation][attributes] for more information on attribute syntax.

 ### Prefixed <code>each</code> Syntax